jonas-trms/bezier_curves/README.md

 This algorithm calculates a given number of points belonging to the curve parameterized by the points provided as input, then generates a plot made up of the calculated points.

-The user interface in the console offers the possibility to add and delete points, to generate the Bézier curve parameterized by the the entered points and to clear the canvas.
-The PPM image is generated at each change operated on the canvas.
+The user interface in the console offers the possibility to add and delete points, to generate the Bézier curve parameterized by the entered points and to clear the canvas.
+A PPM image is generated at each change operated on the canvas.

 # Compilation
 You can compile with GCC by running the following command: